pingcap/docs-cn/dev/how-to/monitor/monitor-a-cluster.md

 - Default port: `10080`
 - Details about API names: see [TiDB HTTP API](https://github.com/pingcap/tidb/blob/master/docs/tidb_http_api.md)

 The following example uses `http://${host}:${port}/status` to get the current state of the TiDB server and to determine whether the server is alive.
-The result is returned in the JSON format.
+The result is returned in JSON format.

 ```bash
 curl http://127.0.0.1:10080/status